soconnor71/smb_v2/README.md

 I hope you people had a jolly Christmas; also happy new year! <3

 * No bugs!
 Resuming on a frame-rule in any mode should work, regardless of level!
 Please let me know if you find any resume-issues.
 * Save-state re-enabled (completely untested).
-Select+B to re-load level @ entered frame-rule.
+Select+Up to re-load level @ entered frame-rule.
-* Select+A to return to title-screen.
+* Select+Down to return to title-screen.
 * Buildserver running on _ATROCIOUSLY slow_ rPI.
 Takes like 15 sec to build (and thus download) a tailored ROMs.

 # Features